-Many homeowners are confused about the difference between PMI (private mortgage insurance) and mortgage protection insurance.
-The two are very different -- and it's important to understand the distinction between them.
+Many homeowners are confused about the difference between private mortgage insurance (PMI) and mortgage protection insurance.
+These two kinds of insurance are very different, and it's important to understand the distinction between them.

-It is not uncommon for homeowners to mistakenly think that PMI will cover their mortgage payments if they lose their job, become disabled, or die.
-However, this is not the case.
+It's not uncommon for homeowners to mistakenly think that PMI will cover their mortgage payments if they lose their job, become disabled, or die.
+But this belief isn't correct.
 PMI is designed to protect the lender, not the homeowner.

-PMI is designed to reimburse a mortgage lender if you default on your loan and your house isn't worth enough to entirely repay the debt through a foreclosure sale.
-PMI has nothing to do with job loss, disability, or death and it won't pay your mortgage if one of these things happens to you.
+PMI will reimburse the mortgage lender if you default on your loan and your house isn't worth enough to repay the debt in full through a foreclosure sale.
+PMI has nothing to do with job loss, disability, or death, and it won't pay your mortgage if one of these things happens to you.

-The cost of PMI varies, but is usually around one half of 1% of the loan amount, so it is well worth the effort to get rid of it as soon as you can, if you can.
-Also, keep in mind that mistakes often happen and the lender may not remember to cancel PMI once your loan-to-value ratio gets to 78% without you reminding them.
+The cost of PMI varies but is usually around one-half of 1% of the loan amount.
+So, it's well worth the effort to get rid of it as soon as you can, if you can.
+Also, keep in mind that mistakes often happen, and the servicer might not remember to cancel PMI once your loan balance gets to 78% without you reminding them.

-Mortgage protection insurance, unlike PMI, protects you as a borrower.
-This insurance typically covers your mortgage payment for a certain period of time if you lose your job or become disabled, or it pays it off when you die.
+Mortgage protection insurance (MPI), unlike PMI, protects you as a borrower.
+This insurance typically covers your mortgage payment for a certain amount of time if you lose your job or become disabled, or it pays it off when you die.

-Also unlike PMI, this type of insurance is purely voluntary.
-If you are in good health, relatively secure in your job, have no unusual lifestyle risks, and are adequately otherwise insured (for example, you have life insurance), you may not want or need to purchase this type of insurance.
-(Learn more about life insurance in Nolo’s article Life Insurance Options.)
+Again, unlike PMI, this type of insurance is purely voluntary.
+If you're in good health, relatively secure in your job, have no unusual lifestyle risks, and are adequately otherwise insured—for example, you have life insurance—you might not want or need to purchase this type of insurance.

 But if you think that your particular circumstances or risk factors could warrant getting this type of insurance, consider contacting an insurance agent.